 Festival of Eid-al-Fitr?

-I watched frazzled parents trying to soothe and control their children, fights between siblings, and the rare mellow baby hanging through the whole ferry ride cute, cool, and never making a sound.
-I took quite a few “people” photographs, mostly because everyone was so relaxed and festive they didn’t seem to mind.
+Frazzled parents tried to soothe and control their children.
+I watched squabbles between siblings and observed the rare mellow baby hanging through the whole hectic ferry ride cute, cool, and never making a sound.
+I took several “people” photographs, mostly because everyone was so relaxed and festive they didn’t seem to mind.
 Got a harsh stare from a Muslim woman – but since I wasn’t photographing her….
-On the way back, many passengers succumbed to the heat and rocking, swaying motion of the ferry and fell sound asleep.
+On the way back, many passengers succumbed to the heat and rocking motion of the ferry and fell sound asleep.

 About the Princes’ Islands